QianZeHao123/Causal-Inference/Summative/Code/data/README.md

-Here are descriptions for the variables in your dataset based on common political science and election research terminologies:

 1. **StAlphCd** - State Alpha Code: Abbreviation of the state.
 2. **CDNumAtL** - Congressional District Number at Large.
 3. **YearElec** - Year of the Election.